Wildlife Safaris and Baboon watching in Rwanda

 Female baboon’s gestation period lasts about 180 days after which it will give birth to only 1 infant.

 During the time of conception, the male will protect its female from all other males mating with her.
-The new ones are born with black natal coats, the mothers are the main care givers and it’s true that one female can take care of another’s little one.
-They continue to get protection from their parents especially against the predators like the chimpanzees, lions, African wild dogs, crocodiles, hyenas and other stronger animals.
+The new ones are born with black natal coats, the mothers are the main caregivers and it’s true that one female can take care of another’s little one.
+They continue to get protection from their parents, especially against the predators like chimpanzees, lions, African wild dogs, crocodiles, hyenas and other stronger animals.

-Tourists staying at Akagera Game Lodge, keep your door locked since they are known for raiding the rooms for foods and drinks.
+Tourists staying at Akagera Game Lodge, keep your door locked since they are known for raiding the rooms for food and drinks.

 Despite the above, feel free to contact us for your primate watch safari in Rwanda.